 3. Compatibility with major operating systems

 PHP is capable of seamless integration with all the major operating systems like Windows, Linux, Mac OS X, Unix and Solaris.
-Python, on the other hand, is compatible only Windows and Mac OS X while Ruby faces compatibility issues with Windows after a period of time.
+Python, on the other hand, is compatible only Windows and Mac OS X.

 Additionally PHP supports the most commonly used web protocols like which makes it easier for the web application developed to interact with other applications that use these protocols and ensures hassle-free deployment over other web servers.